com-480-data-visualization/com-480-project-le-kfc/README.md

 ### Problematic

-Our visualization is aiming to present an historical view of every men’s official international football matches between nations at the professional level since the beginning of football history.
+Our visualization is aiming to present an historical view of every football matches between nations at the professional level since the beginning of football history.
 We want the user to be able to select a particular period between two given years in the interval 1872-2020, in order to display the statistics from every football match that we can retrieve from the dataset during the selected period.
 This can include the number of goal scored by a team, the different championships it won, the number of official competitions a country hosted, and many more.
 This can give the user, given a specific period, the statistical distribution of the total goals scored, or a comparison of each team's strength and performance.
 This visualization could also let us make assumptions on the pet peeve of each team, or how much the fact of playing at home, or hosting a tournament, affects a country performances.

 We thought that the visualization could consist mainly of a world map with a slider placed along a side of the screen.
-The map would itself be a first layer of visualisation, displaying high-level comparative information between the national teams.
+The map would itself be a first layer of visualization, displaying high-level comparative information between the national teams.
 Clicking on a country on the interactive map would display some statistics of the nation's team between two specific years that are chosen by the user with the help of the slider.
 It would be also possible to compare two or more teams' statistics with a specific option that would be available at use after selecting the first team.
 We can also provide other views than a map to select a nation, like a grid, or a search bar.
 The user will also be able to select specifically the comparison criteria in order to filter the desired statistics.

 Our motivation comes from the fact that it is difficult to find such up-to-date and complete historical data at a single place on the web related to football, which is however the most popular sport in the world.
-If a user wants to know how many matches a specific football nation won through history, or which country was the most successful in a given period, all the answers will be gathered into our project.
+If a user, for example, wants to know which country had the most successful team during a given period, our project will provide the answer.
 Many users like football fans and journalists, that are looking for information concerning football international teams since their creation, would be happy to access a single interactive database containing what they need to complete successfully their research, instead of looking through tens of websites if the information is scattered a lot.